markstent/response-curves/README.md

 - **Logo**: You can customize the logo displayed at the top by replacing the `spark-logo.png` file with your own logo file.
 - **Footer**: The app displays "Developed by Mark Stent" at the bottom.
 You can change this message or remove it by modifying the relevant section in `responsecurve.py`.

+## Adstock Parameters

+- The app allows users to adjust the Adstock decay rate for each channel using sliders.
+Adstock models the carryover effect of - advertising, simulating how advertising in one period can affect future periods.
+- Each channel has a default decay rate of 0.5, which can be adjusted between 0.0 (no carryover) to 1.0 (full carryover).

 ## Attribution Methodology and Curve Generation

+1. **Adstock Transformation:

+- For each channel, apply an Adstock transformation using the decay rate set by the user.
+This models the carryover effect of advertising spend over time.

 2. **Multivariate Regression for Attribution**:
    - Perform a **multivariate linear regression** using advertising spend columns (`s_` columns) as independent variables and the `target` column as the dependent variable.